 Aston Vantage Roadster: what you need to know

 The new Aston Martin Vantage Roadster brings fresh-air thrills to the family oeuvre - for the princely sum of £126,950.

 It's a gorgeous, albeit entirely predictable, adjustment to the existing Vantage Coupe range, decapitating styling chief Marek Reichman's design to devastating effect.
 The fabric roof drops the top in 6.7sec – according to Gaydon, the fastest time of 'any fully automatic automotive convertible roof'.
 Speedy stuff.

 Just like the coupe, it'll use an AMG-derived twin-turbo V8, with the following performance specs claimed:

 Our Aston Martin Vantage Coupe review

-Aston Martin president and CEO, Dr Andy Palmer: 'Open-top Aston Martins are always firm favourites with our customers, so it’s very exciting to introduce the Vantage Roadster.
+In the words of Aston Martin's then president and CEO, Dr Andy Palmer: 'Open-top Aston Martins are always firm favourites with our customers, so it’s very exciting to introduce the Vantage Roadster.
 For many, driving with the roof down is the true definition of the sports car experience as it truly brings your senses to life.
 Vantage has always delivered the purest of thrills, but in Roadster form that adrenaline rush is set to go to the next level.'

 Go on, show us a picture of the new Vantage Roadster with the roof up!